nocompanyco/mitm_notes/Installer.md

 ## 5_install_electron
-Test only basica hello world installer
+Test only basic hello world installer, which works.

 notes using [electron.build](https://www.electron.build/configuration/win)
 - instructions have you install the builder and then try a boiler plate.